keevitaja/keeper-laravel/readme.md

 Keeper tables are set up with pivot relations, so for example the users and roles table will have role_user pivot relationship table.
 Refer to eloquent documentation under [pivot section](http://laravel.com/docs/eloquent#working-with-pivot-tables) on how to make connections between user and role.

 You can add as many extra columns to the users, roles and permissions table as you need.
-You can create new migrations to update created tables or create your own migrations and not migrate from the backage migrations.
+You can create new migrations to update created tables or create your own migrations and not migrate from the package migrations.
 That's up to you.

 ## Usage

-- `Keeper::hasRole($userId, $roleName)` - Determine if user has a role
+- `Keeper::hasRole($userId, $roleName)` - Determine if user has a role - returns true/false

-- `Keeper::hasPermission($userId, $permissionName)` - Determine if user has a permission
+- `Keeper::hasPermission($userId, $permissionName)` - Determine if user has a permission - returns true/false

-- `Keeper::flushCache()` - Clears cache, please see cache section below
+- `Keeper::flushCache()` - Flushes cache, please see cache section below - returns void

-- `Auth::hasRole($roleName)` - Determine if logged user has a role
+- `Auth::hasRole($roleName)` - Determine if logged user has a role - returns true/false

-- `Auth::hasPermission($permissionName)` - Determine if logged user has a permission
+- `Auth::hasPermission($permissionName)` - Determine if logged user has a permission  - returns true/false

-All above methods return boolean.
+`::hasRole` Determines only, if user has a role.

-`::hasRole` checks only, if user has a role.
-This method does not check permissions!
+`::hasPermission` Determines, if user has permission permission directly or by a role.

-`::hasPermission` checks, if user has permission permission directly or by a role.
+User can have multiple roles and multiple permissions.
+Role can have multiple permissions as well.
+Permissions can be given to user directly or through a role.
+Keeper is very flexible and suitable for larger and smaller projects.
+If you need, you can ignore permissions totally and use only roles.

-User can have roles and permissions.
-Role can have permissions as well.
-User will have also all permissions from the role he/she has.
 Roles and permission work extremly well with laravel route and filter system.
 It just makes sense to use them together.
 See the Usage example below.

 ## Cache